ahmedharabi/QuickMail/README.md

 2. Choose the option to send an email.
 3. Enter the recipient's email address (you can choose a saved teacher's email).
 4. Compose the email content and send.

-### Managing Teacher Emails

-1. Run the application.
-2. Choose the option to manage teacher emails.
-3. Add, delete, or view the list of saved teacher emails.

 ## Disclaimer